GalackQSM/DeltaBot/README.md

 ### Customized version

 If you want to edit the bot's code and host it on your machine, it's possible!
-You must follow the [installation guide](https://www.atlanta-bot.fr/installation/) to properly install it!
+You must follow the [installation guide by Atlanta](https://www.atlanta-bot.fr/installation/) to properly install it!
 Don't worry, it's fast and simple if you follow the guide!

 ## Links